 What is the difference between dealer-arranged and bank financing?

-Tip: In general, dealers and lenders are not required to offer the best rates available.
-You can save money over the life of the loan by negotiating for the best interest rate available to you.
+In general, dealers and lenders are not required to offer the best rates available and you can typically negotiate the offered rate.
+You can save money over the life of the loan by getting quotes from multiple lenders, comparing offers, and negotiating for the best interest rate available to you.